franela/pocketci/README.md

 export GITHUB_USERNAME=<YOUR GITHUB USERNAME>
 export GITHUB_TOKEN=<YOUR PAT OR FINE GRAINED TOKEN>
 export X_HUB_SIGNATURE=<SECRET SIGNATURE CONFIGURED FOR WEBHOOKS>

+# OPTIONAL: if you have a dagger cloud account and want traces to get there
+export DAGGER_CLOUD_TOKEN=<your token>
 ```

 With that configured you can then simply: